victimsnino/ReactivePlusPlus/Readme.md

 This repository uses continous benchmarking!
 Every commit and pull request measured and diff per each benchmark provided.

-History and actual values can be viewed on [github pages](https://victimsnino.github.io/ReactivePlusPlus/benchmark)
+History and actual values of each operation can be viewed on [github pages](https://victimsnino.github.io/ReactivePlusPlus/benchmark)